PAN001/All-CNN/task1.md

 # Introduction
-For the homework, the two netwrok architectures (i.e. `Strided-CNN,` and `All-CNN`) are both implemented.
+For the homework, the two network architectures (i.e. `Strided-CNN,` and `All-CNN`) are both implemented.
 Additionally, the `Layer-sequential unit-variance (LSUV)` initialization is also implemented.
 I implemented them both in `Tensorflow` and `Keras`.

 The implementations of Strided-CNN/All-CNN and LSUV in Tensorflow are mainly for the purpose of demonstration of knowledge of Tensorflow.
 For later training and optimization, they are done using Keras (as Prof. Bhiksha says it is ok to use Keras in this HW).
 The summary of each file is as follows: